Skip to main content

 Vibe Coding with the MCP Server

-"Vibe Coding" is an interactive, conversational approach to development where you use natural language to generate code or specifications.
-Intugle embraces this by allowing you to serve your semantic layer through an MCP (Model Context Protocol) server.
+"Vibe Coding" is an interactive, conversational approach to data intelligence.
+Intugle embraces this by allowing you to serve your project as an MCP (Model Context Protocol) server.

-This turns your data into a "self-describing" resource that an AI assistant can understand, allowing you to "vibe" with your data to create data product specifications without writing the JSON by hand.
+This turns your entire data workflow into a "self-describing" resource that an AI assistant can understand and operate.
+It allows you to "vibe" with the intugle library—using natural language to build semantic models, perform searches, and create data products from scratch.

 MCP Prompts